-The predominant pollutants associated with construction of either project alternative are fugitive dust (PM10 and PM2.5) from earthmoving activities and combustion pollutants, particularly O3 precursors (NOX and VOC) and CO from heavy equipment and trucks.
+The predominant pollutants associated with construction of either project alternative are fugitive dust (PM10 and PM{2.5}) from earthmoving activities and combustion pollutants, particularly O3 precursors (NO_x and VOC) and CO from heavy equipment and trucks.
 VOCs would also be generated from paints and other coatings used during construction activities.

 Table 3.3-12 and Table 3.3-13 present construction emissions from Alternatives A and B, respectively, in the SFBAAB in tons per year and pounds per day.
-Exceedances of General Conformity de minimis levels and BAAQMD CEQA thresholds are shown in bolded underline with an asterisk (\).
+The tables reflect the impact of the SAFE Vehicles Rule (CARB 2020d).
+Exceedances of General Conformity de minimis levels and BAAQMD CEQA thresholds are shown in bolded underline with an asterisk ().
 The emissions calculations incorporate the following air quality IAMFs:

-- AQ-IAMF#1 would minimize fugitive dust emissions through the implementation of a dust control plan.
-The fugitive dust control plan would outline measures such as washing vehicles before exiting the construction site, watering unpaved surfaces, limiting vehicle travel speed, and suspending dust-generating activities during high wind events. - AQ-IAMF#2 would minimize off-gassing emissions of VOCs that would occur from paints and other coatings by requiring the use of low-VOC paint and super-compliant or Clean Air paint, which has a lower VOC content than that required by BAAQMD rules. - AQ-IAMF#3 would minimize exhaust emissions from off-road equipment with renewable diesel fuel.
-Renewable diesel is produced from nonpetroleum renewable resources and waste products and generates substantially fewer emissions than traditional diesel per gallon combusted.
+- AQ-IAMF#1 will minimize fugitive dust emissions through a dust control plan.
+The fugitive dust control plan will outline measures such as washing vehicles before exiting the construction site, watering unpaved surfaces, limiting vehicle travel speed, installing wind breaks, suspending dust-generating activities during high wind events, and posting a publicly visible sign with the telephone number and person to contact at the Authority regarding dust complaints. - AQ-IAMF#2 will minimize off-gassing emissions of VOCs that would occur from paints and other coatings by requiring the use of low-VOC paint and super-compliant or Clean Air paint, which has a lower VOC content than that required by BAAQMD rules. - AQ-IAMF#3 will minimize exhaust emissions from off-road equipment with renewable diesel fuel.
+Renewable diesel is produced from nonpetroleum renewable resources and waste products and generates substantially fewer emissions than traditional diesel per gallon combusted. - AQ-IAMF#4 will minimize exhaust emissions from off-road equipment by requiring all heavyduty equipment used during the construction phase to meet Tier 4 engine requirements.
+Tier 4 engine requirements are currently the strictest emissions standards adopted by the CARB and USEPA. - AQ-IAMF#5 will minimize exhaust emissions from on-road trucks by requiring the average fleet mix of trucks used to haul construction materials to operate a model year 2010 engine or newer. - AQ-IAMF#6 will minimize fugitive dust emissions from concrete batching through typical control measures, such as water sprays, enclosures, hoods, and other suitable technology.

-Table 3.3-12 Construction-Related Criteria Pollutant Emissions under Alternative A
+Table 3.3-12 Construction-Related Criteria Pollutant Emissions in the SFBAAB under Alternative A1